Extract links and their text

 :not(<:trait>)

-Select elements who do not match certain traits.
+Select elements that don't match certain traits.

 # match all elements that are not empty